Sermons

 13 November 2016

 Sometimes you get a bible reading where it’s really hard to say “this is the Gospel of the Lord – praise to you O Christ”.
-Today’s Gospel reading appears to be one of them.
-Jesus speaks about terrible times ahead for the world but then says that Christians will not only be part of the… Read more
+Today’s Gospel reading appears to… Read more

 God of the opposites